Subterranean Termite Treatment

 A pre-treatment or pre-construction treatment is done before the casting of any concrete within the structure that will come into direct or indirect contact with soil.

 It starts with the foundation footings.
-After the have been dug and prepared for casting, a non-repellant termiticide is applied to the area.
-This is the first defense against that will try to enter the building, when completed, from the soil after construction has been completed..
+After the footings have been dug and prepared for casting, a non-repellant termiticide is applied to the area.
+This is the first defense against termites that will try to enter the building from the soil after construction has been completed..

-The second stage of the treatment is carried after the floor slab area is prepared for casting.
-Usually this is when marl-fill is rammed until it becomes hard and compact.
-The termiticide is applied in specific amounts based on the square footage of the area.
+The second stage of the treatment is carried out after the floor slab area is prepared for casting.
+Usually, at this time the marl-fill is rammed until it becomes hard and compact.
+The termiticide is applied to the surface in specific amounts based on the square footage of the area.

-After the application is complete, the contractor or builder would place the damp proof covering on the surface of the treated slab area.
-Apart from intercepting the rising damp, the covering would trap the termiticide in the floor, and prevent disturbance of the slab.
+After this stage of the treatment is complete, the contractor or builder would place the damp-proof covering on the surface of the treated slab area.
+Apart from intercepting the rising damp, the covering would trap the termiticide in the floor.

-It should be noted that if for any reason, the slab has to be cut for the placement of a pipe or a conduit, we should be informed, and treatment should carried out to the area.
+It should be noted that if for any reason, the slab has to be cut for the placement of a pipe or a conduit, we should be informed, and corrective treatment would be carried out to the area.
 There may or may not be a small charge attached to this.

 Every new structure may not have a slab floor.
 Some may have crawlspace areas.
 In such an event, after the floor is in position, the termiticide would be applied to soil adjacent to the support columns and to the perimeter walls.